 Let’s take a look at what a margin is and why margins matter in a HELOC (Home Equity Line of Credit).
-For the purpose of this post on April 20th, 2018, we’ll be using the HELOC page found here.
+For the purpose of this post, we’ll be using the HELOC page found here.

 HELOC margins range

 What we see on the HELOC page is that margins can range quite a bit.
 In some cases, margins are as low as -1.25.
 Other margins show as high as +1.00.
 What does this mean when it comes to a HELOC and why is it important?

 Let’s take a look at an example for a client who may be interested in obtaining a $100,000 line of credit.

 In this particular analysis, we will be comparing a “High Margin” and “Lower Margin” line of credit.
 In both cases, the Prime Rate is the same because it is not set by the bank.
 The margin, on the other hand, is set by the bank offering the line of credit.
 This is where the client has a range of options.

 The High Margin HELOC

 The High Margin HELOC has a margin of 0.50 percent.
 When we add this number to the prime rate, our effective interest rate is 5.25%.
 This interest rate will be charged until the prime rate moves up or down.
 Any movement in the prime rate will simply move the Interest Rate by the same amount.